rushi-001/Portfolio-website_R3F/README.md

-# React App Portfolio using Tailwind CSS with Vite
+# React App Portfolio with Vite

 > Welcome to my React App Portfolio!
 This portfolio showcases my projects built using React.js with Vite for fast development, and styled with Tailwind CSS for modern and responsive design.